Turquoise-browed motmot: Cultural relevance

-The turquoise-browed motmot is a well-known bird in its range.
-It has acquired a number of local names including guardabarranco ("ravine-guard") in Nicaragua, torogoz in El Salvador (based on its call) and pájaro reloj ("clock bird") in the Yucatán, based on its habit of wagging its tail like a pendulum.
-In Costa Rica it is known as momoto cejiceleste or the far-less flattering pájaro bobo ("foolish bird"), owing to its tendency to allow humans to come very near it without flying away.
+The turquoise-browed motmot exhibits significant cultural prominence throughout its geographical distribution.
+The species has acquired numerous vernacular designations including guardabarranco ("ravine-guard") in Nicaragua, torogoz in El Salvador (reflecting its vocalization) and pájaro reloj or pajaro toh ("clock bird") in the Mayan dialects of the Yucatán Peninsula, a reference to its pendulum-like tail movement.
+In Costa Rica, the species is called momoto cejiceleste or the pájaro bobo ("foolish bird"), a name inspired by its habit of allowing humans to approach closely before flying away.